lakbychance/guess-btc/README.md

 ```

 ## Testing the App
-Currently has tests written for the `userService` and `guessService` which handles the business logic for the app
+Currently this app has tests written for the `userService` and `guessService` which handles the core business logic.

 Create a .env.test file with:
 ```env